Clan Amir 03-14

 In September, 2007 Colonel Gordon Mannheim, acting Regimental Commander of the Protector’s Own, the Shields, has the full regiment on the Carmel bluffs exercising.
-In company groups they’re rappelling down the three hundred metre cliffs to the sea drenched rocks and climbing back up.
+In company groups they’re rappelling down the three hundred metre cliffs to the sea drenched rocks, and climbing back up.
 They’re using the half kilometre long central section of the bluffs.
-This area is restricted access because it has a thirty degree outward slope for half its length then followed by a sheer drop, very dangerous footing.
-This area curves outwards and they can see this side of the southern headland and across to the northern headland and the Marina.
-The southern head is a lookout and a frequent tourist destination that sits another sixty metres higher.
-The extra height is a grass covered area sloping down towards the central area at forty-five degrees before following the same profile as the central section.
+This area is restricted access because it has a thirty degree outward slope for half of its length which is followed by a sheer drop making it very dangerous footing.
+This area curves outward, and they can see this side of the southern headland, and across to the northern headland and the Marina.
+The southern head is a lookout which is a frequent tourist destination that sits another sixty metres higher.
+The extra height is a grass covered area sloping down toward the central area at forty-five degrees before following the same profile as the central section.
 The lookout gives a magnificent view of the sea and right across the tourist resort town of Carmel to Highcliff, the royal residence on the next headland eight kilometres away.
-The View Port Marina situated at the foot of Highcliff is also visible from the lookout and is a splendid sight of its own.
+The View Port Marina situated at the foot of Highcliff is also visible from the lookout, and it’s a splendid sight of its own.
 It’s full of bright luxury yachts and cruisers.

 At 11:30 a.m.
 D Company is checking ropes prior to making their descent.
-Gerry is walking amongst the Shields and inspecting their rigging.
+Gerry is walking amongst the Shields, and inspecting their rigging.
 Looking up across to the headland he swears.
-He takes off, running fast and accelerating.
+He takes off, running fast, and accelerating.
 Shields look up when he passes them.
-Because he’s running towards the cliff at an angle they turn to see where he’s headed.
+Because he’s running toward the cliff at an angle they turn to see where he’s going.
 They all see a small girl is sliding down the grassy slope of the headland.
 Gerry hopes to catch her before she drops off the sheer cliff to the rocks below.
-If he can reach her and carry her towards the front point of the headland he can dive off into deep water instead of onto craggy rocks.
+If he can reach her to carry her toward the front point of the headland he can dive off into deep water instead of onto craggy rocks.
 It’s a gamble, but the only chance the child has.
 He’s prepared to take the risk.

-Seeing the rapid movement out of the corner of their eyes Isobelle and Angie look up.
-Seeing Gerry running flat out they look ahead of him, and swear as well.
-Softly, Isobelle says, “Please, God, let them live through this.”
+Seeing the rapid movement out of the corner of their eyes Isobelle and Angie look up to identify what it is.
+On seeing Gerry running flat out they look ahead of him, and swear as well.
+Isobelle softly says, “Please, God, let them live through this.”
 She looks out at the sea, because they’ll need a boat in the water for the pick-up, whatever happens.
-Half way to the horizon she sees a familiar shape.
-Switching her radio to the emergency frequency, she says, “Unidentified Rescue Vessel off Carmel Head, urgent.”
+Halfway to the horizon she sees a very familiar shape.
+Switching her radio to the national emergency frequency she says, “Unidentified Rescue Vessel off Carmel Head, urgent.”

 A voice comes back, “This is Rescue Boat Dani-girl, go ahead.
 Over.”
 She’s the lead craft of the Otters, the Fishers Sea Rescue Service.

 She says, “Dani-girl, Falcon Six, have urgent sea rescue needed at Carmel Head, two people in the deep water off the head, will need divers.
 Over.”
-She watches while the boat turns and increases speed towards the land.
+She watches while the boat turns, and increases speed toward the land.

 On-board Dani-girl Captain Rogers uses his binoculars to examine the water below the headland.
-Seeing no one in the water he raises the binoculars, and sees the drama unfolding on the cliff.
+Seeing no one in the water he raises the binoculars to see the drama unfolding on the cliff.
 He says a silent prayer for the child and the runner while he activates his radio, “Falcon Six, Dani-girl.
 Coming in full speed.
 Over.”
-He orders all divers on deck and to rig the sleds for deep dive work.
+He orders all divers on deck, and to rig the dive sleds for deep dive work.
 He gives them a summary of the situation before them.
-None holds out much hope for the girl or runner, but they’ll do their best to give them every bit of help they can, and every chance to survive they can help with.
+None holds out much hope for the girl or the runner, but they’ll do their best to give them every bit of help they can, and every chance to survive they can help them with.

-On the headland Isobelle orders first platoon to race to the headland and drop ropes over the side onto the beach.
+On the headland Isobelle orders first platoon to race to the headland to drop long ropes over the side onto the beach.
 Angie looks at her for a second.
-Turning, she orders her medical team to follow her and she races after first platoon.
+Turning, she orders her medical team to follow her, and she races after first platoon.
 Rappelling down to the beach will be the quickest way to get to them once they’re in the water.
-On her radio, Isobelle says, “Dani-girl, Falcon Six.
+On her radio Isobelle says, “Dani-girl, Falcon Six.
 Once you make pick up beach at the northern end of Carmel Beach, Major Angelson will be on the beach with her full medical team.
 An emergency helicopter will land there.”

 Captain Rogers says, “Falcon Six, Dani-girl.
 Head for the north end of the beach after pick up.
 Wilco.
 Out.”
-He orders a Zodiac team to prepare for deployment and informs the divers once the pick up is made he’s making for the beach.
-Those still underwater are to wait until Dani-girl has left their immediate area before surfacing and boarding the Zodiac inflatable boat to follow them in.
+He orders a Zodiac team to prepare for deployment, and he informs the divers once the pick up is made he’s making for the beach.
+Those still underwater are to wait until Dani-girl has left their immediate area before surfacing, and boarding the Zodiac inflatable boat to follow them in.
 They all acknowledge the orders.

 Activating her radio again Isobelle switches frequencies, and says, “Honey Bee, Watchdog, you’re urgently needed at the northern end of Carmel Beach.”